justintricate/justin-portfolio/README.md

 `npm run dev`: Uses Vite to start server

-`npm run gulp`: Begins Gulp's 'watch' task which will ensure your CSS is updating as you save styles.css.
+`npm run watch`: Begins Gulp's 'watch' task which will ensure your CSS is updating as you save styles.css.